vikas6257/doit/backend/README.md

-backend/.env file is mendatory to start nodejs server.
+1. backend/.env file is mendatory to start nodejs server.
+2. create backend/sslcert dir and paste ssl certificates here for https service.

 Format of .env file as follow.